The Real Reason Coffee Makes Your Feel Nauseous, According To Experts

 How To Prevent Feeling Nauseous After Coffee

-The good news is that you can still have your morning cup of joe without feeling nauseous every time – and it all comes back to those acids.
+You can still have your morning cup of joe without feeling nauseous every time – and it all comes back to those acids.

 According to Gariglio-Clelland, having food in your stomach before drinking coffee will help.
 “The best way to avoid caffeine-induced nausea is to eat something before drinking coffee, or at least with your coffee,” she says.
 “A piece of toast will even do the trick, but protein foods like yogurt, eggs, and cheese can help slow digestion a little bit, which can improve nausea.”